LAMDA-NJU/Deep-Forest/README.rst

 - **Efficient**: Fast training speed and high efficiency.
 - **Scalable**: Capable of handling large-scale data.

-Whenever one used tree-based machine learning approaches such as Random Forest or GBDT, DF21 may offer a new powerful option.
+DF21 offers an effective & powerful option to the tree-based machine learning algorithms such as Random Forest or GBDT.

 For a quick start, please refer to `How to Get Started <https://deep-forest.readthedocs.io/en/latest/how_to_get_started.html>`__.
 For a detailed guidance on parameter tunning, please refer to `Parameters Tunning <https://deep-forest.readthedocs.io/en/latest/parameters_tunning.html>`__.

 Installation
 ------------

-The package is available via PyPI using:
+DF21 can be installed using pip via `PyPI <https://pypi.org/project/deep-forest/>`__  which is the package installer for Python.
+You can use pip to install packages from the Python Package Index and other indexes.
+Refer `this <https://pypi.org/project/pip/>`__ for the documentation of pip.
+Use this command to download DF21 :

 .. code-block:: bash